michal-karbasz/explorea-event-manager/README.md

     </code>
 </pre>

-<p> Note that at the moment nearly all project is styled via Styled Components that are stored in js/components/styled-components/ .
+<p> Note that at the moment nearly all of the project is styled via Styled Components that are stored in js/components/styled-components/ .
 Nevertheless, a pre-made daypicker component remains still styled via traditional scss notation, that you will find in scss/ folder. </p>

 <h2>Available Scripts</h2>